JonasReich/anxiety/scenes/act1.md

 `bb({mouth:"small", eyes:"fear"});`

 {{if _.whitebread}}
-b: or even worse...
-WHITE BREAD
+b: oder noch schlimmer...
+WEISSBROT
 {{/if}}

 {{if _.whitebread}}